Max Funding

 Pre-Application Quiz

-✅ 501(c)(3) Organizations, ✅ Government Entities, ✅ Public or Private K–12 Schools, ✅ Public College or University
+✅ 501(c)(3) Organizations, ✅ Government Entities, ✅ Public K–12 Schools, ✅ Public College or University

 Human Services, Food Security, Youth, Homelessness, Health, Community Development, Education, Environment, Arts & Culture, Public Policy, Sports, Economic Development, Children, Disabilities, Employment, Domestic Violence, Foster Care, Homelessness Shelter, Housing, K-12 Education, Humanities, Spirituality, Healthcare, Higher Education Institutions